-.
 Annual revenues are conservatively estimated as a basis for preparation of the biennial budget and city service programs.

-Expenditures approved by the City Council in the annual budget define the city's spending limits for the upcoming fiscal year.
-Beyond the requirements of law, the City will maintain an operating philosophy of cost control and responsible financial management.
+Expenditures approved by the City Council in the biennial budget define the City's spending limits for the upcoming biennium.
+Beyond legal requirements, the City will maintain an operating philosophy of cost control and responsible financial management.